Electric Car Basics

 There are three different types of electric cars designed to meet different driving needs.
 They are all-electric, plug-in hybrid electric and fuel cell electric.

 All-electric cars can be charged at home using standard 120-volt or 240-volt house plugs, or away from home at public or workplace charging stations.
-One benefit of battery-electric cars over plug-in hybrids is the capability to use DC fast chargers, which provide more than 100 miles of range in 30 minutes.
+One benefit of all-electric cars over plug-in hybrids is the capability to use DC fast chargers, which provide more than 100 miles of range in 30 minutes.

 Plug-In Hybrid Electric Cars